-- Motor goes into limp mode usually around 3-4000 rpms where it runs most often.
+- Motor goes into limp mode usually around 3-4000 rpms.

-- I ran the motor at 6300 rpm for 5 minutes multiple times with no over rev activation.
+- I ran the motor at 6300 rpm for several minutes multiple times with no over rev activation.

 - Motor has been having this problem and getting worse from 66 hours onward.

 - I suspected and asked if it could be a possible ECU malfunction, or bad electrical connection causing false readings.